hfleitas/bigtuna/README.md

 #### Considerations
 - Increase throughput when necessary.
 [Learn more](https://learn.microsoft.com/fabric/real-time-intelligence/event-streams/configure-settings#event-throughput-setting)
 - Create multiple Eventstreams with subset groups of tables or per single table depending on evenviroment needs.
-- Eventstream transformations such as Manage Fields, Filter and Stream Processing may incur additional CUs.
+- Additional Eventstreams or transformations up-stream such as Manage Fields, Filter and Stream Processing may incur additional CUs.
+- Screenshot above uses
+  - Source: 2 tables of different schemas and volumes.
+One with a Clustered Primary Key and the other table is a heap without any indexes.
-- Screenshot above uses Direct Ingestion to Eventhouse, which means Eventhouse uses pull method from Eventstream via table batching policy config.
+  - Destination: Direct Ingestion to Eventhouse, which means Eventhouse uses pull method from Eventstream via table batching policy config.
+  - Transformations: Done in Eventhouse via step 3, ie. KQL Update Policy and/or Materialized-views.

 ### Demo CDC